About

 • Mail a check: You may also mail a check for the amount due to the Howard County Speed Camera Program, P.O.
 Box 17022, Baltimore, MD, 21297-1022.
 Checks should be made payable to the Howard County Director of Finance.

 • Pay in person: Go in person to the George Howard Building, 3430 Court House Drive, Ellicott City, MD 21043.
 The finance office is open Monday through Friday from 8 a.m. to 5 p.m.
-Methods of payment are cash, check made out to Howard County Director of Finance or Discover Card (convenience fee added).
+Methods of payment are cash, check made out to Howard County Director of Finance or credit card (convenience fee added).
 A drop box is also available in front of the George Howard Building for payments deposited after hours.

 Title